-• The asynchronous orientation is a course in which you will be automatically added to in the Canvas platform.
+- The asynchronous orientation is a course in which you will be automatically added.
 Through this course, you can go through each orientation module on your own time.
-You will be added to, and able to access, the Canvas course at the beginning of July.
-You must complete the orientation before the end of the day on July 23rd.

-- The Canvas course must be completed in the Firefox web browser. - Attendance criteria - o Complete all orientation segments; partial completion will not be counted. - Pass polls and quizzes that are shared in the modules.
+You will be added to, and able to access, the orientation course on September 3rd.
+You must complete the orientation before October 3rd. - The Canvas course must be completed in the Firefox web browser. - Attendance criteria - o Complete all orientation segments; partial completion will not be counted. - o Pass polls and quizzes that are shared in the modules.